-A hierarchy is used for electricity data, with supplier invoices taking the highest priority, followed by halfhourly data and finally a pro-rata estimation technique whereby data from a comparable period e.g. days/weeks either side of the gap (accounting for weekends) is used to estimate consumption for the missing days.
+A hierarchy is used for electricity data, with supplier invoices taking the highest priority, followed by half-hourly data and finally a pro-rata estimation technique whereby data from a comparable period e.g. days/weeks either side of the gap (accounting for weekends) is used to estimate consumption for the missing days.

-The electricity consumption data is then converted using the UK government provided factors (for UK operations).
+The electricity consumption data is then converted using the UK government location base emissions factors (for UK operations), location based emissions factors utilise a grid average.
+QinetiQ currently report exclusively using location-based emissions for Scope 2.